Geetha1212/webpack-app/README.md

 * Simple Webpack app with Single Bundle
 * can have dev mode and production build
 * dev mode uses webpack dev server for hot reloading npm run hot
+* Difference between webpack -d / webpack --watch and webpack-dev-server is , dev server have bundles in memory and not write into the disk
 * production mode generates build file in dist/bundle.js

 #### __Version [#1.1.0](https://github.com/Geetha1212/webpack-app/releases/tag/1.1.0)__